 Trade For All Agenda

-- Support for the international rules-based system; and support for multilateral negotiation as a first-best option for New Zealand, followed by open plurilateral free trade agreement negotiations.
+• Support for multilateral negotiations as a first-best option for New Zealand, followed by open plurilateral negotiations;

 - Environmental issues including climate change

 - Protecting New Zealanders’ health and wellbeing

 - Gender equity

 - The rights of indigenous peoples

 - Inclusive regional economic growth, poverty reduction and sustainable job creation

 - Preserving the right of governments to regulate in the public interest, including for national land markets, taxation of multinational businesses and public services

 • The development of specific directives for future trade policies and negotiations to operationalise Trade for All.

 Short papers based on these principles are available on Have Your Say (external link) website.